cybertec-postgresql/pgwatch2/README.md

 Metrics are named SQL queries that can return pretty much everything you find useful and which can have different query text versions for different target PostgreSQL versions.
-Correct version of the metric definition will be chosen automatically by regularly connecting to the target database and checking the version.
+Correct version of the metric definition will be chosen automatically by regularly connecting to the target database and checking the Postgres version and if the monitoring user is a superuser or not.
+For superusers some metrics are re-defined (v1.6.2) so that no "helpers" are needed for Postgres-native Stats Collector infos.
+Using superuser accounts for monitoring is of course not really recommended.

 For defining metrics definitions you should adhere to a couple of basic concepts though:

 * Every metric query should have an “epoch_ns” (nanoseconds since epoch, default InfluxDB timestamp precision) column to record the metrics reading time.
 If the column is not there, things will still